 low-tech, and no-tech options, with each selection factoring in the cognitive, motor, and cultural needs of those utilizing it."
 Hopf, R. (2016).
 The augmentative/alternative communication spectrum.

-A YouTube video from a UK company called ATTherapy providea a 3.09 minute overview of several different types of technologies that you may find in any AAC situation.
+A YouTube video from 'Stepping into AAC' provides a 4.03 minute overview of several different types of technologies that you may find in any AAC situation.
 Not all will be available in all countries or settings but the speaker talks about the need to 'Make Space for AAC' throughout the day what ever system is used.

 There are many different types of AAC systems and devices available.